amandasd/L2G-LAMMPS/lennard-jones/README.md

-# Learning To Grow: Lennard-Jones Potential
+# Learning to grow: Lennard-jones potential

 ## Modules on Cori GPU